Your ‘Ask Vivian Week’ Answers

 Dear Allison,

 Synthroid is one of the most prescribed drugs in North America.
 Studies have shown that taking Synthroid with calcium supplements can decrease the drug’s absorption.
-All you have to do is take your organic calcium supplement four hours after you take Synthroid.
+All you have to do is take your calcium supplement four hours after you take Synthroid.
 You don’t need to increase the calcium supplementation.

 Warm regards,